yusuf2407/holidu-property-finder/PRIVACY_POLICY.md

 ### ActiveTab Permission
 Required to detect your current Holidu domain and navigate to the selected property page on the correct website.

-### Scripting Permission
-Used to extract domain information from the active tab to automatically select the appropriate Holidu website.

 ### Host Permissions
 Required to access:
 - **Holidu Internal APIs** (api.holidu.com) - To fetch property data